hyperledger-archives/sawtooth-core/docs/source/introduction.rst

 Try Hyperledger Sawtooth
 ------------------------

-The Sawtooth documentation explains how to set up a local validator for demonstrating Sawtooth functionality and testing an application.
-Once running, you will be able to submit new transactions and fetch the resulting state and block data from the blockchain using HTTP and the Sawtooth REST API.
-These methods apply to the included example transaction families, as well as to any transaction families you might write yourself.
+The Sawtooth documentation explains how to set up a local :term:`validator<Validator>` for demonstrating Sawtooth functionality and testing an application.
+Once running, you will be able to submit new transactions and fetch the resulting state and block data from the blockchain using HTTP and the Sawtooth :term:`REST API`.
+These methods apply to the included example :term:`transaction families<Transaction family>`, as well as to any transaction families you might write yourself.

 Sawtooth validators can be run from pre-built Docker containers, installed